YerevaNN/mimic3-benchmarks/README.md

 ## Evaluation
 For each of the 4 tasks we provide scripts for evaluating models.
-These scripts receive a `.csv` file containing the predictions and produce a `.json` file containing the scores and confidence intervals for different metrics.
+These scripts receive a `csv` file containing the predictions and produce a `json` file containing the scores and confidence intervals for different metrics.
 We highly encourage to use these scripts to prevent any mistake in the evaluation step.
 For details about the usage of the evaluation scripts view the [`evaluation/README.md`](evaluation/README.md) file.